touying-typ/touying/docs/docs/build-your-own-theme.md

 - Optionally, customize the `alert` function.
 - Customize the `slide` function.
 - Customize special slide functions, such as `title-slide` and `focus-slide` functions.
-- Customize the `slide-in-slides` function, which will be called by the `slides` function.
 - Optionally, customize the `slides` function.
 - Customize the `register` function to initialize the global singleton `s`.
 - Optionally, customize the `init` function.